 Fr.
 Reiser’s first project in Haiti was to construct an care facility for abandoned elderly women in Leogane.
 Currently 40 women are lovingly cared for by The Haitian Sisters of the Companion of Jesus.

 The same Haitian sisters manage another home for orphaned elderly women in Port au Prince.
 With your support we funded a renovation at Ville le Sacre Couer de Jesus (Sacred Heat of Jesus).
 The renovations improved overall accessibility and comfort for the residents.
 A remodeled kitchen makes cooking large meals more convenient for the staff, and an outside patio gives the ladies living there a safe place to enjoy the outdoors.
-On-going financial support provides food and medical care for 25 women at Sacred Heart.
+On-going financial support provides locally sourced food and medical care for 25 women at Sacred Heart.

 In 2015 we began a partnership with the Little Sisters of St. Therese of the Infant Jesus.
 This order of Haitian nuns ministers to the poor at a site near Jeremie, Haiti.
 We are honored to sponsor facility upgrades and provide food that protects that safety, health and dignity of 32 vulnerable adults and elderly Haitians in their care.